 If you can make blueberry muffins, you can make this blueberry cake!
 Here’s what you’ll need to do.

-How Long Should You Leave Cake in the Pan After Baking?
+How Long Should I Leave a Cake in the Pan After Baking?

-The general rule is to wait about 10 to 20 minutes before removing a cake from the pan, but different cakes need different cooling times, so always follow the recipe’s instructions!
+The general rule is to wait about 10-20 minutes before removing a cake from the pan, but different cakes need different cooling times, so always follow the recipe’s instructions!

 Leaving the cake in the pan to rest gives it enough time to cool and solidify a bit so it doesn’t break or crumble when you try to remove it.
 That said, you don’t want it completely cool before turning it out either, because it will be more likely to stick to the pan.
 It’s one of those Goldilocks situations where you want it neither too hot nor too cool!